Some links in this post may be affiliate links

 Ficus cyathistipula is native to tropical forest regions of Africa where it grows besides freshed streams and rivers or in swamps where they overhang pools.

-African Fig Tree is an evegreen shrubby plant which can grow to a height of 16 feet in the wild but grows to 6-8 feet indoors.
+African Fig Tree can grow to a height of 16 feet in the wild but grows to 6-8 feet indoors.
 The leaves are about 1.8 feet long and 3 inches wide.
-It is one of the best trees for indoors.
+It is one of popular trees for indoors.

+Yes.
 Ficus cyathistipula like other Ficus Plants is toxic to humans and pets according to Pet Poison Helpline.
 The plants produce a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.
+Keep African Fig Tree away from cats, dogs and other pets to avoid any mishaps.

 Ficus Plants are a spectacular addition to your plant collection, you may get them online from Etsy (Link to Etsy).

-African Fig Tree (Ficus cyathistipula) flourishes in bright light with 4-6 hours of direct sunlight, average warmth of 16-240C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for African Fig Tree indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 16-240C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.

 Ficus cyathistipula requires regular pruning to keep it neat, discourage pests and diseases as well as encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.